admgalloway/AG.ServiceResponsePattern/README.md

-## Creating response objects with the ServiceResponseFactory
+## Creating responses with the ServiceResponseFactory

 The `ServiceResponseFactory` provides a quick and intuitive way of generating ServiceResponse objects, with support for responses that return content and those that do not.